 \subsection{The DLA}

-Why do we care about where and what DLAs are?
-This is because the amount of neutral hydrogen in the structures traced by DLAs is so large, more specifically similar to the amount of baryons we find in stars in local galaxies, that DLA must represent an important ingredient in the galaxy formation recipe \citep{Wolfe1986RSPTA}.
+The neutral hydrogen in the structures traced by DLAs is so large, more specifically similar to the amount of baryons we find in stars in local galaxies, that DLA must represent an important ingredient in the galaxy formation recipe \citep{Wolfe1986RSPTA}.
 However, the precise manner in which this ingredient should be added to the recipe is still not fully understood.
-The absorption characteristics of DLAs as they are imprinted on the light of the background quasars are very similar to the characteristics of the absorption seen in gamma-ray burst (GRB) afterglows, which we know result from absorption in the ISM of star-forming galaxies \citep[e.g.][and many similar cases]{Jensen2001,dUP2018}.
+The absorption characteristics of DLAs as they are imprinted on the light of the background quasars are very similar to the characteristics of the absorption seen in gamma-ray burst (GRB) afterglows, which we know result from absorption in the interstellar medium (ISM) of star-forming galaxies \citep[e.g.][and many similar cases]{Jensen2001,dUP2018}.
 The two classes of absorbers also follow the same scaling relations \citep{Arabsalmani2015}.
 It is therefore plausible that DLAs must trace environments that are similar to the ISM of star-forming galaxies.
 It is possible to reconcile the absorption statistics of quasar and GRB absorbers in a simple model where they are drawn from the same underlying sample of star-forming galaxies at $z>2$ \citep{Fynbo2008,Krogager2020}.
 DLAs also allow us to trace important scaling relations \citep{Moller2013,Christensen2014,Rhodin2018}.
-Getting similarly detailed information, e.g., about chemical abundances, for galaxies detected in emission would be either impossible or extremely expensive.
+Getting similarly detailed information, for example, about chemical abundances for galaxies detected in emission would be either impossible or extremely expensive.

 The amount of neutral hydrogen in DLAs and sub-DLAs show hardly any evolution over a wide redshift range from 5 to 0 \citep{Prochaska2009, Noterdaeme2009,Noterdaeme2012,Zafar2013,Crighton2015}.
-Therefore it is not the case, that there is a one-to-one correspondence between the baryons seen as DLAs at $z>2$ and the baryons found inside stars in the local universe.
-Maybe DLAs represent a mix of absorption in the ISM phase as well as absorption from cold gas in Circum-Galactic material (CGM).
+Therefore, it is not the case that there is a one-to-one correspondence between the baryons seen as DLAs at $z>2$ and the baryons found inside stars in the local Universe.
+Maybe DLAs represent a mix of absorption in the ISM phase as well as absorption from cold gas in circum-galactic material (CGM).
 The CGM component can itself be a mix of material accreting onto the dark matter halo of the galaxy and material leaving the host in the form of a galactic wind.
 Such a scenario seems to be supported by simulations of DLAs \citep{Pontzen2008,Schaye2013,Bird2014,SommerLarsen2017,Rhodin2019}.